Heading

 Where is the second paragraph?

 But we don’t want the first paragraph.
 We want the beginning of the second paragraph.
-We actually want the End of the first paragraph Range.
+The easiest way is to use the End of the first paragraph range because this position coincides with the Start of the second paragraph range.

 Selection.Paragraphs.First.Range.End